enledger/EnLedger-Notary/README.md

 # Enledger-Notary
-A suite for notarizing any type of data onto the EnLedger Notary Server Network &amp; EnLedger Notary Blockchain
+A suite for notarizing any type of data onto the EnLedger Notary Blockchain & Data Server Network

 EnLedgerize! your data using the EnLedger-Notary toolset for secure data storage and heirarchically permissioned data access.